triplora/professional-services/tools/bigquery-zos-mainframe-connector/README.md

 [SYSUID](https://www.ibm.com/docs/en/zos/2.4.0?topic=jcl-using-sysuid-system-symbol)

-The dataset for Google Credentials is supported throught BQSH file and uses the `SYSUID system symbol`.
+The dataset for Google Credentials is supported throught BQSH file and uses the `SYSUID` system symbol.
 According IBM:
-"The system replaces &SYSUID with the user ID under whose authority the job runs, which is normally one of the following:
+"The system replaces `&SYSUID` with the user ID under whose authority the job runs, which is normally one of the following:
 The USER parameter from the JOB statement, if specified, or The user ID from which the job was submitted."